awltux/EPUB_Frances.Hodgeson.Burnett_The.Secret.Garden/TheSecretGarden.english_B1_abridged/english_B1_abridged_01.003.md

 ## CHAPTER 3
 ### Across the Moor
-Mary slept on the train, waking up to chicken, beef, and tea with Mrs. Medlock.
-The rain was heavy, and everyone looked wet.
-Later, she woke up again at Thwaite Station.
-The stationmaster spoke to Mrs. Medlock in a strange accent that Mary later learned was Yorkshire.
+Mary slept, waking to a lunch of bread, chicken and beef.
+Rain lashed the train windows.
+At Thwaite Station, the stationmaster greeted Mrs. Medlock in a strange accent.
+"I see you have brought the young one."

-A smart carriage waited outside.
-As they drove off, Mary wondered about the house Mrs. Medlock had mentioned.
-It had a hundred rooms and stood on a moor.
+A smart carriage waited.
+Inside, Mary stared out, driven towards a house with a hundred shut rooms, on the edge of a moor.
 "What is a moor?" she asked.

-"Look out the window," Mrs. Medlock replied.
-"We're driving across Missel Moor.
-It’s miles of wild land."
+"Look out in ten minutes," Mrs. Medlock said.
+"It's five miles across Missel Moor before we get to the Manor."

+Darkness pressed against the windows.
+After a village with whitewashed houses and a church, the horses slowed, climbing.
+"Eh!
+We're on the moor now," Mrs. Medlock said.

-The carriage lamps lit the rough road.
-A wind howled.
+The carriage lamps showed a rough road through low bushes.
+A wild wind roared around them.
+"It's—it's not the sea, is it?"
+Mary asked.

-"It sounds like the sea," Mary said.

-"It's the wind," Mrs. Medlock answered.
-"A wild, dreary place."

-The horses climbed uphill.
-Mary saw a light.

-"It's the lodge window," Mrs. Medlock said.
+"No, miles of wild land," Mrs. Medlock answered, "heather and gorse, wild ponies and sheep."

+The carriage jolted over bridges, water roaring beneath.
+Mary felt the drive would never end.
+"I don’t like it," she muttered.

+Eventually a light appeared, a sigh of relief from Mrs. Medlock.
+"The lodge window.
+We'll get a good cup of tea soon."

-After the park gates, they drove through a long, dark avenue to a large, low house.
-Only one room upstairs had a light.
+Through the park gates, a long, dark avenue finally led to a sprawling house around a stone court.
+A single, dull light glowed upstairs.

-The front door was huge.
-Inside, the hall was dim, with portraits that made Mary uneasy.
-She felt small and lost.
+The heavy oak door opened to a vast hall, dimly lit.
+Portraits and armour loomed, making Mary feel small and lost.

-An old man told Mrs. Medlock to take Mary to her room.
-"He doesn't want to see her," he said.
-"He’s going to London."
+An old man spoke to Mrs. Medlock in a husky voice.
+"Take her to her room.
+He doesn't want to see her.
+Going to London in the morning."

+"Make sure he’s not disturbed," Mr. Pitcher added.

-Mary was led up stairs, down corridors, and finally into a room with a fire and supper.
+Mary was led up stairs and down corridors, until a door opened to a room with a fire and a supper.

-Mrs. Medlock said, "This room and the next are yours.
-Stay in them!"
+Mrs. Medlock said, "Here you are!
+This room and the next are yours, and you must keep to them.
+Don't you forget!"

-That was how Mary arrived at Misselthwaite Manor, feeling more stubborn than ever.
+And so, Mary arrived at Misselthwaite Manor, feeling as contrary as ever.